 Obsessive Compulsive Disorder (OCD)

-My Healthy Mind Psychology is a specialist adult Clinical Psychology service in Newcastle, N.S.W.
-We have a special interest in the treatment of all forms of Obsessive Compulsive Disorder (OCD), including compulsive checking, compulsive cleaning, aligning of objects, distressing obsessive thoughts (known as “Pure O”), and hoarding.
+My Healthy Mind Psychology is a specialist Adult Clinical Psychology service in Newcastle, N.S.W and we have a special interest in the treatment of all forms of Obsessive Compulsive Disorder (OCD), including compulsive checking, compulsive cleaning, aligning of objects and all forms of distressing obsessive thoughts (often known as “Pure O”).
 Click here for more information on the different types of OCD.

 Obsessive Compulsive Disorder (OCD) is the name given to a clinically recognised condition in which people experience repetitive and upsetting thoughts and/or behaviours.
 OCD has two main features: obsessions and compulsions.

 Obsessions are involuntary thoughts, images or impulses.
 Common obsessions include, but are not limited to, fears about dirt, germs and contamination; fears of acting out violent or aggressive thoughts or impulses; unreasonable fears of harming others, especially loved ones; abhorrent, blasphemous or sexual thoughts; excessive concern with order, arrangement or symmetry; inability to discard useless or worn out possessions; and fears that things are not safe, eg household appliances.
 The main features of obsessions are that they are automatic, frequent, upsetting or distressing, and difficult to control or get rid of.